section-engineering-education/engineering-education/content/articles/set-up-containerize-and-test-a-single-hadoop-cluster-using-docker-and-docker-compose/index.md

 This tutorial will show you how to use Docker to set up a single Hadoop cluster.
 But first, let's go over the basics of the Docker and Hadoop cluster.

-### What is a Hadoop cluster?
+### What is Hadoop?

 The Hadoop framework helps process and analyze [Big Data](/engineering-education/roles-data-science/).
 Hadoop framework stores and processes vast amounts of any data efficiently using a cluster of computer hardware.

+#### What is a Hadoop cluster?

 We can classify Hadoop clusters as a subset of computer clusters.
 It's made to hold and analyze large amounts of unstructured and structured data.
 Parallel processing, load balancing, and fault tolerance are all common uses for clustering.

 A Hadoop cluster functions similarly to a computer cluster.
 A computer cluster is a collection of linked computers that operate as a single system.
 More power can be added to the cluster relatively easily this way.
 You simply add a new computer to the network.

+The Hadoop ecosystem comprises three main components that are designed to specifically work on big data.

 ![hadoop-ecosystem](/engineering-education/set-up-containerize-and-test-a-single-hadoop-cluster-using-docker-and-docker-compose/hadoop-ecosystem.jpg)

 [Image Source: Data Flair](https://data-flair.training/blogs/hadoop-ecosystem-components/)

-The Hadoop ecosystem comprises three main components that are designed to specifically work on big data this are;
+This components are;

 - Hadoop distributed file system (HDFS)